Using the library

 When the Library is open, items should be returned using the self-service machines or, in case of further queries, to the Help Desk.
 If you are not able to visit the Library during opening hours, there is a book return drop box outside of the Library entrance which will be emptied the next working day.

 How long can I borrow items for?

 4 weeks for undergraduates, taught postgraduates and external users.

 Staff and researchers have three return dates: end of semester 1, end of Semester 2 and end of summer vacation

-Books need to be returned/renewed by 23.55 on the date the book is due for return.
-Books returned/renewed after these times will incur a fine.
+Books need to be returned or renewed by 23.55 on the date the book is due for return.
+Books returned or renewed after these times will incur a fine.

-Please note that all items remain available for recall at any time (apart from Christmas and Easter vacations).
+Please note that all items remain available for recall at any time apart from the Christmas and Easter vacation periods.

 What are the fines for late returns?

 The Library will send two loan notice letters before a book becomes overdue and then overdue reminders (via email initially and via letter if you haven’t replied to the first two overdue reminder emails) when items become late.
 During this period, the fines will continue to increase daily on each overdue item.
 If you fail to respond to these notices, the Library will invoice you for the replacement cost of the book and you will be fined a further £20 to meet Finance Office costs.

 All notices are sent to your Loughborough staff/student email address.
 We cannot use substitute addresses unless you are an external user.